mars0i/majure/README.md

   choosing the right Clojure type definition form](http://cemerick.com/2011/07/05/flowchart-for-choosing-the-right-clojure-type-definition-form).)

-* There are a few online sources that explain the basics of `gen-class` (you'll find them easily enough with a web search), but I've found nothing that covers all of the ideas I needed.
+* There are (e.g. online) sources that explain the basics of `gen-class` (you'll find many of them easily enough with a web search), but I've found nothing that covers all of the ideas I needed.
 The most thorough documentation on `gen-class` that I've found is in [*The Joy of Clojure*](http://www.manning.com/fogus2) by Michael Fogus and Chris Houser, and in the standard docstring for `gen-class`.
+Neither is fully adequate.
 Unfortunately, the [online version of the docstring](https://clojuredocs.org/clojure.core/gen-class) messes up its formatting, making it difficult to read.
 If you have Clojure